Diocese of Tagum

-The Diocese of Tagum (Latin: Dioecesis Tagamna) is a diocese of the Catholic Church in the Philippines.

-The diocese is a suffragan of the Archdiocese of Davao.
-It was canonically erected as Prelature Nullius on 13 January 1962 by Pope John XXIII, with Joseph Regan M.M. as its local ordinary.
-It was elevated to the status of a diocese on 11 October 1980 by Pope John Paul II, who appointed Pedro Dean as its first Filipino bishop ordinary, and Ramon Villena as the auxiliary bishop.
+The Diocese of Tagum (Latin: Dioecesis Tagamna) is a Latin Church diocese of the Catholic Church in the Philippines.
+It is a suffragan of the Archdiocese of Davao.
+It was canonically erected as Prelature Nullius on January 13, 1962, by Pope John XXIII, with Joseph Regan M.M. as its local ordinary.
+It was elevated to the status of a diocese on October 11, 1980, by Pope John Paul II, who appointed Pedro Dean as its first Filipino bishop ordinary, and Ramon Villena as the auxiliary bishop.

 The diocesan territory comprises the entire civil provinces of Davao del Norte (except the city of Samal, the southern portion of the Lasang River) and Davao de Oro.

 Religious Institute of Men

 At the moment there is only one religious institute of men present in the diocese.
 These are the missionary priests who operate a school in Tagum City.
 They are called Congregation of the Schools of Charity "Cavanis Fathers" (CSCH) which is housed at Letran de Davao High School, Seminary Drive, Tagum City.